Azreigh/Azreigh/README.md

 ### Hello there!

-Here are some ideas to get you started:
+Here is some info about me:
 - 🔭 I’m currently working on Paper Mario: The Petal Pursuit and other personal projects.
 - 🌱 I’m currently learning GDScript and Python.
 - 💬 Ask me about video games.